bigcommerce/stand-with-ukraine-frontend/README.md

 3. Start local servers `yarn dev`
    - dashboard available at `http://localhost:3001/dashboard/`
    - widget available at `http://localhost:3002/widget/`
-   - api requests are routed automatically from `/api` routes on widget and dashboard servers to mock api server running at port `9000`
+   - api requests are proxied from `/api` routes on widget and dashboard servers to mock api server running at port `9000`

 ## Helpful Commands: